Mirusha Park: Lakes and waterfalls

-The upper lakes in terms of the shape and size are usually small, at the beginning with small depth 1–3 m, while in the eighth lake reaches up to 6.5 m.
-Waters of the lakes move from one lake to another through straits, thresholds and deepening that have created waterfalls of different heights.
-It is characteristic of the upper lakes, the trend of deepening due to the free fall of water and erosion that cause these drops of water. the width of the upper canyon is small from the first lake where the water begins to create waterfalls and lakes in 0.50–1 m river width which up to the last lake (the eighth) reaches maximum width of 3 m.
+The upper lakes in terms of the shape and size are usually small, at the beginning with a small depth 1–3 m, while the eighth lake reaches up to 6.5 m.
+Waters of the lakes move from one lake to another through straits, thresholds, and deepening that have created waterfalls of different heights.
+It is characteristic of the upper lakes, the trend of deepening due to the free fall of water, and erosion that cause these drops of water.
+The width of the upper canyon is small from the first lake, where the water begins to create waterfalls and lakes in 0.50–1 m river width, which, up to the last lake (the eighth), reaches a maximum width of 3 m.
 Another interesting feature is the sound of waterfalls because this part of the canyon is very narrow.